munificent/game-programming-patterns/book/dirty-flag.markdown

 ### Locating a ship at sea

-Most games have something called a *scene graph*.
+Many games have something called a *scene graph*.
 This is a big data structure that contains all of the objects in the world.
 The rendering engine uses this to determine where on screen to draw stuff.

 At its simplest, a scene graph is just a flat list of objects.
 Each object has a model or some other graphic primitive, and a <span name="transform">*transform*</span>.
 The transform describes the object's position, rotation, and scale in the world.
 To move or turn an object, we just change its transform.